vminvsky/OptMLProject/training_generation/README.md

 The code for fine-tuning the model, both with SAM and without, can be found in ``src/finetuning.py``.
 Whether to use or not to use SAM as optimizer can be specified in ``src/trainer/trainer.yaml`` by setting setting the boolean *SAM_ACTIVE* to either ``True`` or ``False``, respectively.

+Similarily, hyperparameter search in these different settings can be run through the file ``hp_search.py``.

 ### Running the file

 To run ``finetuning.py``: